CodeDynasty-dev/Jetpath/docs/docs/docs/quickstart.md

 Before you start, make sure you have:

 1. A compatible JavaScript runtime (Node.js v18+, Deno v1.30+, or Bun v1.0+)
-2. Completed the steps in the [Installation Guide](./installation.html) to install Jetpath and TypeScript

 ## Create a New Project